 In their hunt for yield, in the predominantly low interest rate environment of the last few years, investors have increasingly looked to allocate to real assets, in order to gain exposure to streams of typically stable and inflation-linked cashflows.
 Since the COVID-19 crisis hit, central banks have been swift to react, like in recent crises, to use monetary policy to stimulate the economy; as such, interest rates and government bond yields have been pushed even lower than the already historic lows prevailing over the last decade, while equities have performed in quite disparate and unpredictable ways; for example, while the S&P 500 has been reaching new highs, the FTSE 100 is over 20% below its January 2020 level.
 Against this backdrop, the substantial resilience that certain types of real assets have shown so far through the pandemic, such as regulated utilities obligated to maintain service, only serves to increase the relative attractiveness of the asset class, although inherent risks still remain.

 In the midst of lockdowns and the immediate aftermath, the volume and number of transactions across real assets slumped, as deals were put on hold due to market uncertainty and the inability to accurately price assets.
-While the impact of the outbreak continues to evolve and deal activity is slowly resuming, we are already seeing the emergence of significant trends which we expect to drive continued interest in and returns for real assets.

 Prior to the pandemic, we noted that real estate and infrastructure were not homogenous asset classes; while at the highest level there are common themes, of course, there are sub-asset class groupings such as core, core-plus, value-add and opportunistic which each have different value drivers and risk/return profiles (as outlined in our December 2019 report, ‘The paradox of infrastructure investing: at the crossroads’ and ‘Current Opportunities and Trends in Real Estate Investing’ in January 2020).
 The pandemic has undoubtedly disrupted the definitions further, changing which assets fall into which strategy bucket, through the acceleration, and even reversal, of some key structural trends.
 Assets that were once considered relatively low risk and stable now may no longer be thought of as so, while others previously considered to be new and incidental may be becoming thought of as essential and “core”.